Reuben (Jack) Thomas

 Analyzing Evidence 1

-Social Networks, Interpersonal Relationships, Social Structure, Community, Segregation, Voluntary Associations
+Social Networks, Interpersonal Relationships, Social Structure, Family, Segregation, Stratification & Inequality, Community, Voluntary Associations

 Rosenfeld, Michael J. and Reuben J. Thomas.
 2012.
 "Searching for a Mate: The Rise of the Internet as Social Intermediary."
 American Sociological Review.
 77,4: 523-47.

 Thomas, Reuben J. & Daniel A. McFarland.
 2010.
 "Joining Young, Voting Young: The Effects of Youth Voluntary Associations on Early Adult Voting."
 CIRCLE Working Paper #73.

 McFarland, Daniel A. and Reuben J. Thomas.
 2006.
 "Bowling Young: How Youth Voluntary Associations Influence Adult Political Participation."
 American Sociological Review.
 71,3: 401-25.

 England, Paula and Reuben J. Thomas.
 2006.
 "The Decline of the Date and the Rise of the College Hook Up." in Arlene Skolnick (ed.)
 The Family in Transition.
 Boston: Allyn & Bacon.